AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ![The widget creator canvas with the [!UICONTROL Card title] field and [!UICONTROL Add attributes] highlighted.](../images/profiles/widget-creator.png)

 A dialog appears that contains a visualization of the profile's union schema.
-Select the attributes that you want to report on the widget in the [!UICONTROL Details] workspace.
-If necessary, use the search field to find your desired attributes and select the check box for the attributes that you want to include.
-A selection at the top level includes any child elements.
-Select [!UICONTROL Select] ot continue the creation workflow.
+Use the search field or scroll to find the attributes that you want to report on with your widget.
+Select the checkbox for any attributes that you want to include.
+Select **[!UICONTROL Select]** to continue the creation workflow.

+>[!TIP]
+>
+>A selection of the top level checkbox includes any child elements.

 ![The union schema diagram with the loyalty attribute checkbox and [!UICONTROL Select] highlighted.](../images/profiles/union-schema-attributes.png)